Over the past few years, it has seemed to become an assumption that projects will be built in either WordPress or React.

 "Must be a WordPress site."

 I believe it is the duty of web developers to prevent sites to conform to one of two molds.
 Maybe I should keep my mouth shut as someone who makes a living as a WordPress expert, but WordPress is not necessary for all sites.
-React is not necessary for PWAs.
+React is not necessary for all PWAs.

 The decision to use a certain technology is a nuanced one for each site.
 The solution should be tailored to the problem.
-Before the decision to utilize a certain framework, CMS or technology is used we should first think about the constraints.
+Before the decision to utilize a certain framework, CMS or technology is used we should think about the constraints.
 Here are just a few questions I think about when beginning a project:

 - Who is the audience?